bomeara/hunting_invasive_species_with_htcondor/README.md

 Mike Fienen, Joel Putman, the HTCondor Official documentation, and other provided some of the basic examples.

+Additional content was added by S. Grace McCalla and Mike Fienen.

-Last, the author is thankful for the USGS CDI for funding that allowed him the opportunity to write-up this documentation.
+Last, the authors are thankful for the USGS CDI for funding that allowed him the opportunity to write-up this documentation.